apacheignite/documentation/data-grid/eviction-policies-20.md

   ]
 }
 [/block]
-Random-2-LRU differs from Random-LRU only in a way that two latest access timestamps are stored for every data page.
-At the eviction time, a minimum between two latest timestamps is taken for further comparison with minimums of other pages that chosen as eviction candidates.
+The way Random-2-LRU differs from Random-LRU is that in the former two most recent access timestamps are stored for every data page.
+At the time of eviction, a minimum between two latest timestamps is taken for further comparison with minimums of other pages that are chosen as eviction candidates.
 Random-LRU-2 outperforms LRU by resolving "one-hit wonder" problem - if a data page is accessed rarely, but accidentally accessed once, it's protected from eviction for a long time.
 [block:callout]
 {
   "type": "success",